carsonchapman1123/RoboBlast/README.md

 # RoboBlast

 This was the final project for CS32 at UCLA.
 I was given a 56 page document describing the game.
 I received 100% on the assignment.
 In order to run this game on Mac, one must be running XQuartz while running the code, which is available at https://www.xquartz.org/.
+The files I worked on were Actor.cpp, Actor.h, StudentWorld.cpp, and StudentWorld.h.
+The other files were provided by my professor.